cardboardcode/quick_nano/README.md

 ## **What Is This**
-This document contains a quick cheat sheet showing users how to use nano efficiently.
+This document contains a quick **cheat sheet** showing users how to use nano efficiently.

+## **Why use nano?**
+Although you can use your own IDE, nano is a lightweight text editor that comes in-built into default Ubuntu.

+> In other words, if you need to edit files frequently in Docker images like me, you will find nano far more convenient.

+Docker does not support GUIs inherently and it is a pain to configure it to support that.

 ## **Terminal Tricks**